MD Educational Foundation

 Overview

-MD Educational Foundation (Charity No. 1169208) was founded by Miriam Dervan, CEO of mdgroup, after she identified a significant gap in wellbeing provision for students aged 16-18.
+MD Educational Foundation (Charity No. 1169208) was founded by Miriam Dervan, Executive Chair of mdgroup, and Tarquin Scadding-Hunt, CEO of mdgroup, after they identified a significant gap in wellbeing provision for students aged 16-18.
 Registered in England and Wales, the foundation reported an income of £400,468 and expenditure of £469,199 for the year ending March 31, 2024.
 The foundation's mission is to normalise student psychological fitness and resilience through guidance and early intervention.
 They provide a three-year salary-funded commitment to place dedicated Wellbeing Leads within post-16 educational settings across the UK and Ireland.
-The foundation has expanded from a successful pilot school to multiple schools across England, Northern Ireland, and Ireland, with a particularly high-profile launch at Mount St Michael Secondary School in Claremorris, Ireland in 2024.
+The foundation has expanded from a successful pilot school to multiple schools across England, Northern Ireland, and Ireland, with a particularly high-profile launch at Mount St Michael Secondary School in Claremorris, Ireland in October 2023.
+Mount St Michael holds special significance for the foundation, as Co-Founder Miriam Dervan is a former student there.

 Funding Priorities